A Lovely Day in Lipari

 Considering that the Greeks colonized Lipari about 2500 years ago and that there are still performances held at this site, is remarkable.

 Back on the five-masted sailing ship, our captain gave us a ride through the Aeolian Islands that make up this archipelago.
-The island of Volcano has about 500 permanent residents that literally live under the volcano.
+One of the nearby islands, Volcano, has only about five hundred permanent residents who live in the shadow of the volcano.

 Days like this reinforce why I prefer my slow travel life, never flying or rushing from place to place.
 I would love to return to Lipari, just to wander a little more and try a couple of restaurants.
 My only regret was not having enough time to sit, taste, and enjoy a meal.